TheMisinformationGame/MisinformationGame/docs/StudyConfiguration.md

 This page will be shown to participants after they have completed the study.
 This page is not optional.
 An example of this debriefing screen is shown below,

+The **Debriefing** page also supports the placeholder
+{% raw %}`{{COMPLETION-CODE}}`{% endraw %} to include the completion code of the participant in the page.
+Wherever the placeholder is typed in the page's contents, it will be replaced by the completion code reveal widget.

+The only limitation is that the entire placeholder should have the same formatting (e.g. font size, colour, and bold).
+If the placeholder has inconsistent formatting, then it may not be detected and replaced with the UI elements.
+For example, if
+{% raw %}`{{COMPLETION`{% endraw %} is bold, and
+{% raw %}`-CODE}}`{% endraw %} is not, the placeholder will not be replaced.

 <img src="screenshots/example-debriefing-no-border.png" alt="Example debriefing page" height="140" />